frkatona/ObsidianSync/Tasks (Main).md

 	- the sapphire gets easily engraved at 1064 nm somehow
 	- the metal substrate has oxide-looking colors despite >1h of purge
 	- the 2x lase looks more uniform and less layered than the 1x

+crossed polarizers to see if sapphire is locally stressed

 # Soon